bitcraze/crazyflie-testing/docs/development/sites.md

 # A device _can_ have decks, could be empty
 decks = ["bcFlow2", "bcLighthouse4"]

+# A device can have properties, could be empty
+properties = ["powerMeasurement", "wifi"]

 # A device _may_ have a bootloader URI, if it has we can use it to try to recover
 # from bootloader mode.
 bootloader_radio = "radio://0/0/2M/B19CF77F05?safelink=0"